 The mission of the Finger Lakes Beer Trail is to increase the visibility and reputation of the region’s craft brewers and other brewing-related businesses.
 In doing so, we aim to attract more beer-loving tourists to the Finger Lakes region thus ensuring continued economic growth and financial stability of our region’s craft brewing industry.

-Theresa Hollister has over 20 years of professional experience in program development, project management, and marketing.
+Theresa Hollister has over 20 year of professional experience in program development, project management, and marketing.
 Drawing upon her extensive background in both the not-for-profit and for-profit arenas, she brings to the table a diverse mix of skills and expertise in the areas of financial planning, strategy development, marketing & promotion, and organizational branding.
 She has demonstrated success in stakeholder relationship-building, contract negotiation, and financial oversight in a variety of market segments including hospitality, tourism, economic development, and university research administration.
 Theresa also possesses expertise in social media marketing, small business development, and event planning.